tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 tags: [Object-oriented programming, Composition, PHP, Inheritance]
 ---

-\* In this post, I won't go over the basic concept of Object-oriented programming (OOP), assuming that you already have the basic understanding of OOP.
+\* In this post, I won't cover the basic concept of Object-oriented programming (OOP), assuming that you already have the basic understanding of OOP.
 ### Object-oriented programming - polymorphism
 "Polymorphism" means having many form.
 In OOP, polymorphism is one of the core concepts, allows developer to perform a single action in different ways.
 Explained in programming way: polymorphism allows the object to decide which "form" of function/method to implement or run, by defining one interface and multiple implementations.